Baptisms & Confirmations

 In the case of infant baptisms, the parents and sponsors (godparents) promise to raise the child in the Church.
 Therefore, in order for a baptism to be approved, the parents must agree to be sure the child they present is regular in church attendance and faith formation.
 At the age of reason (minimum age is 16) and following instruction, the child may be confirmed by the Bishop.

-Please contact one of the clergy using the form below for a meeting to set up a baptism.
+Please contact the Church Office for a meeting to set up a baptism.
 Public baptisms are celebrated on the baptismal feasts of the church year: All Saints (November), Baptism of Christ (January), Easter Vigil (March or April), and Pentecost (May or June).

 If you are coming from another Christian denomination and have already been baptized, you may be Confirmed or Received into the Episcopal Church by the Bishop.
 You are then an automatic member of Christ and St. Luke’s.
 Confirmation, Reception and Reaffirmation of Baptismal Vows are offered at Christ and St Luke’s at one service conducted by the Bishop each June.